leytonblackler/Chromolite/README.md

 ###Features
 * 8 unique modes:
-  * <b>Static:</b> Sets the LED strips to either one, two or three non changing colours.
+  * <b>Static:</b> Sets the LED strips to either one, two or three non-changing colours.
   * <b>Random:</b> Changes the LED strips to a randomly generated colour at short intervals.
   * <b>Wave:</b> Colours of the spectrum move across the LED strip in a wave-like motion.
   * <b>Music:</b> Reacts to an audio input signal, displaying 3 specified colours.